Oral candidiasis: Epidemiology

 In humans, oral candidiasis is the most common form of candidiasis, by far the most common fungal infection of the mouth, and it also represents the most common opportunistic oral infection in humans with lesions only occurring when the environment favors pathogenic behavior.

 Oropharyngeal candidiasis is common during cancer care, and it is a very common oral sign in individuals with HIV.
 Oral candidiasis occurs in about two thirds of people with concomitant AIDS and esophageal candidiasis.

 The incidence of all forms of candidiasis have increased in recent decades.
 This is due to developments in medicine, with more invasive medical procedures and surgeries, more widespread use of broad spectrum antibiotics and immunosuppression therapies.
 The HIV/AIDs global pandemic has been the greatest factor in the increased incidence of oral candidiasis since the 1980s.
 The incidence of candidiasis caused by NCAC species is also increasing, again thought to be due to changes in medical practise (e.g., organ transplantation and use of indwelling catheters).

 History

 Oral candidiasis has been recognized throughout recorded history.
 The first description of this condition is thought to have occurred in the 4th century B.C. in "Epidemics" (a treatise that is part of the hippocratic corpus), where descriptions of what sounds like oral candidiasis are stated to occur with severe underlying disease.

-The colloquial term "thrush" refers to the resemblance of the white flecks present in some forms of candidiasis (e.g., pseudomembranous candidiasis), with the breast of the bird of the same name.
+The colloquial term "thrush" is of unknown origin but may stem from an unrecorded Old English word *þrusc or from a Scandinavian root.
+The term is not related to the bird of the same name.